lorenzje/mverbJL/README.md

 # MVerb VST Plugin

+## Acknowledgments

+- **Martin Eastwood**: Original creator of MVerb.
+- Open-source contributors who have improved the plugin over the years.

+---

 ## Overview

 MVerb is a high-quality reverb plugin built for digital audio workstations (DAWs) that support the VST standard.
 It offers precise control over parameters such as size, damping, density, and mix, providing a flexible and efficient reverb solution for audio production.